jipolanco/PencilArrays.jl/docs/src/Pencils.md

 The creation of a new [`Pencil`](@ref) requires a [`MPITopology`](@ref), as well as the global data dimensions and a list of decomposed dimensions.
-Optionally, one can also specify the data type (the default is `Float64`) and a permutation of dimensions.
+Optionally, one can also specify a permutation of dimensions.

 For instance, to decompose along the first and third dimensions of a complex 3D dataset,